View All

 Arrays in Java

-A Java array is a type of object in Java, known as a container object.
+An array in Java is a type of object in Java, known as a container object.
 It is used to contain objects of a single type as a part of a single set.
 The data type of all the array elements in Java is the say, be it textual, integral, or decimal.
 To create a Java array, the programmer must first know what the length of the array is going to be.
 The length of the array in Java cannot be increased after the array has been created.

-Advantages of Arrays
+Advantages of Array in Java

 Using an array in Java has a number of different advantages, some of which are listed below.